Canadian National 1392: Preservation

 During its time on static display, No. 1392 was meticulously maintained by members of the Canadian Railroad Historical Association (CRHA) Rocky Mountain Branch, in order to remain as clean and presentable to the general public as possible.
-In 1970, the locomotive was acquired by the recently-formed Alberta Pioneer Railway Association (APRA), and the locomotive was thereafter moved from the exhibition grounds to the Association's nearby location at the Edmonton Transit System (ETS) Cromdale Car Barn with the hopes of restoring it to operational status, and restoration work began in 1972.
+In 1970, the locomotive was acquired by the recently formed Alberta Pioneer Railway Association (APRA), and the locomotive was thereafter moved from the exhibition grounds to the Association's nearby location at the Edmonton Transit Service (ETS) Cromdale Car Barn with the hopes of restoring it to operational status, and restoration work began in 1972.
 Work was completed in 1974, and No. 1392 was fired up and moved under its own steam for the first time under private ownership.
-The following year, 1975, the APRA relocated their equipment from the ETS car barn to a site that was part of CN's abandoned Coronado subdivision.
+The following year, 1975, the APRA relocated their equipment from the ETS car barn to a site that was part of CN's Coronado Subdivision.
 The site was opened to the public two years later, with No. 1392 being one of the locomotives to be used to pull the museum's regular short-distance tourist trains.

 The locomotive subsequently became one of the most popular attractions in the association's collection, and it was later joined by CN 4-8-2 "Mountain" type No. 6060.
 No. 1392 subsequently participated in several special events during its excursion career.
-During the 1986 World Exposition, No. 1392, along with No. 6060, was sent to Vancouver, British Columbia to take part in the Steam Expo '86 event, where a plethora of other steam locomotives also participated.
+During the 1986 World Exposition, No. 1392, along with No. 6060, was sent to Vancouver, British Columbia, to take part in the Steam Expo '86 event, where a plethora of other steam locomotives also participated.
 Both locomotives returned to Edmonton, once the exposition was over.
 In 1993, the APRA, which by then changed its name to the Alberta Railway Museum (ARM), celebrated the 25th anniversary of its founding, and No. 1392 participated in the event.
 The locomotive also participated in the 35th anniversary in 2003.

-In 2005, during the Centennial of Alberta becoming a Province, No. 1392 pulled a commemorative excursion train through Slave Lake, McLennan, Peace River, Edmonton, and Boyle.
+In 2005, during the centennial of Alberta becoming a province, No. 1392 pulled a commemorative excursion train through Slave Lake, McLennan, Peace River, Edmonton, and Boyle.
 In 2013, the ARM celebrated No. 1392's 100th birthday.
-In 2017, several events were held to celebrate the Bicentennial of Canada, and the ARM celebrated by sending Numbers 1392 and 6060 to Alberta Prairie Railway Excursions' (APR) location in Stettler.
-In mid-June of that year, the No. 1392 and its tender were loaded on two separate flatbeds, and they were shipped by truck, before they were unloaded upon arrival in Stettler.
+In 2017, several events were held to celebrate the 150th anniversary of Canada, and the ARM celebrated by sending Nos.
+1392 and 6060 to Alberta Prairie Railway Excursions' (APR) location in Stettler.
+In mid-June of that year, the No. 1392 and its tender were loaded on two separate flatbeds, and they were shipped by truck to Stettler.
 Between June 28 and July 5, No. 1392 pulled commemorative trains between Stettler and Big Valley alongside the APR's own steam locomotive, 2-8-0 "Consolidation" No. 41 (formerly Mississippian No. 77), while No. 6060 was put on display.